ophilon/linux-quiz/README.md

 * What is swap and what is it used for?
 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
 * Are there any other RRs and what are they used for?
-* What is a Split-Horizon DNS?
+* What is a Split DNS?
 * What is the sticky bit?
 * What does the immutable bit do to a file?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?